jooby-dev/jooby-docs/docs/analog/parameter-types.md

 Set to `255` or `0` for unlimited count.

 #### **timeout**
 Timeout to close receive window.
-Default 20sec.
+Default is `20` seconds.
 If value = `0`, receive window will be set to `20` seconds.

 > [!CAUTION]